Los Angeles Dodgers: Los Angeles Dodgers

 The Dodgers were the first Major League Baseball team to ever play in Los Angeles.
-On April 18, 1958, the Dodgers played their first LA game, defeating the former New York and now new San Francisco Giants, 6–5, before 78,672 fans at the Los Angeles Memorial Coliseum.
+On April 18, 1958, the Dodgers played their first Los Angeles game, defeating the former New York and now new San Francisco Giants, 6–5, before 78,672 fans at the Los Angeles Memorial Coliseum.
 Catcher Roy Campanella, left partially paralyzed in an off-season accident, was never able to play in Los Angeles.

 Construction on Dodger Stadium was completed in time for Opening Day 1962.
 With its clean, simple lines and its picturesque setting amid hills and palm trees, the ballpark quickly became an icon of the Dodgers and their new California lifestyle.
 O'Malley was determined that there would not be a bad seat in the house, achieving this by cantilevered grandstands that have since been widely imitated.
 More importantly for the team, the stadium's spacious dimensions, along with other factors, gave defense an advantage over offense and the Dodgers moved to take advantage of this by assembling a team that would excel with its pitching.

-Since moving to Los Angeles, the Dodgers have won 12 more National League Championships and six more World Series rings.
+Since moving to Los Angeles, the Dodgers have won twelve more National League Championships and seven more World Series rings.
+The Dodgers have had only three top-five draft picks since the MLB Draft was introduced in 1965, and have had one top-ten pick (Clayton Kershaw, No. 7) since 1985.